ngls sample.txt

 -D same as "-d15"

--H, --header don't print the directory header line
+-H, --no-header don't print the directory header line

 %s file size